2013 “Big 5” RV Christmas Wish-List

 4/ See Level Tank Sensors

 Everyone knows how frustrating it is to have non-functioning tank sensors.
 It’s a common RV problem and it happens to everyone.
 We’ve managed to keep our sensors pretty functional over the past 4 years using the old GEO method, but it would be soooooo nice to have sensors that worked no matter what.
-The ones that get consistently the best reviews online are the digital See Level sensors.The model we like does tanks and % increments (709 model).
-Not cheap at around $200, but you can use existing wiring to install them, and the results are pretty neat.
+The ones that get consistently the best reviews online are the digital See Level sensors.The model we like does tank and % increments (709 model).
+Not cheap, but you can use existing wiring to install them, and the results are pretty neat.
 These guys usually show up for the big show at Quartzsite so we may give them another visit this Jan.

 5/ More Solar Power….And Lithium???!!

 They always say you can never have enough power, and that’s certainly true when it comes to living off the grid.
 We’ve been perfectly happy with our 600 Watt system ever since we installed it in Florida in 2010, but we’ve been thinking about upgrades.
 Somewhere down the line we’ll probably switch out to a residential (electric-only) fridge and that will mean we need more solar.
 Also we’d love (love) to install Lithium batteries especially since we’ve drooled over Technomadia’s installation and haven’t been able to stop talking about it.
 If money were no barrier what would we do?
 Well, we’d definitely go back to AM Solar (excellent team) and would probably add-on at least three of their GO160 panels, a second Morningstar 45-MPPT controller and 800AH of Lithium Iron Phosphate (LiFePO4) batteries which we might possibly build ourselves.
 Would that be just ridiculously cool or what???!!
 This is a high $$ upgrade and may not happen for a while, but it’s definitely in our “big 5”.